14 Designing Your Open Text in Pressbooks

 Once your author agreement is finalised, the OE team will create your book shell.
 You will need to provide a working title and a friendly URL.

-Once the eBook is created, you’ll be able to access your Pressbooks dashboard.
+Once the ebook is created, you’ll be able to access your Pressbooks dashboard.
 From your text’s side menu, you can start adding content and making changes to your book.
 The different tabs of your dashboard are explained below:

 • Visit Site – Hover over the book title to show Visit Site.
 Allows you to preview your book or view the public version.